 Our designs are often inspired by fine, antique joinery found in grand period houses.

 In this project, the client had seen an image of a bench seat which she loved.
-It was first assumed to be from Castle Drogo, but turned out to be closer to home; it was discovered by chance in Tyntesfield Abbey by our Project Director on a family outing.
+It was first assumed to be from Castle Drogo, but turned out to be closer to home; it was discovered by chance in Tyntesfield House by our Project Director on a family outing.

 The turret seating, just off the main sitting room, is intended as a quiet place to play cards or chess.
 It is made of French oak and hand finished to replicate the look and feel of decades of sunlight and use.

 Lift-up seats allow for storage and house radiators to offer warmth and comfort.
 The aged brass metal work grilles are bespoke.

 Having seen the quality of the finishing on the bench, the client extended our brief to include the design of curved bookshelves on the floor above.